Skip to content

 With manager enablement, companies take a different approach:

-• Collaborative Growth: It’s about managers and teams working together in a growth-oriented, not top-down, way.
+Collaborative Growth: It’s about managers and teams working together in a growth-oriented way as opposed to a top-down leadership style.
 Brainstorming as a team on projects and co-creating development plans fosters joint ownership and engagement.
 The focus is on collaborative development.

 In summary, performance management relies on processes to align, monitor, and provide feedback.
-Enablement gives managers resources for growth plus focuses on collaboration and future skills.
+Enablement gives managers resources for growth while also focusing on collaboration and future skills.

 The Differences Between Performance Management and Manager Enablement